ThielyG/instagram-landing-page/README.md

-# dio-recriando-instagram
+# instagram-landing-page
-Developing Instagram's landing page.
+Instagram's landing page (on my mother language Portuguese) using HTML and CSS.